John Giesy: MSU

-Giesy started his career at the University of Georgia before returning to MSU.
-As a professor at MSU, Giesy became a member of their pesticide research center and served as president-elect of the Society of Environmental Toxicology and Chemistry.
+Giesy started his career at the University of Georgia, where he was promoted to the rank of associate professor before returning to MSU in 1979.
+As a professor at MSU, Giesy became a member of the university's pesticide research center and served as president of the Society of Environmental Toxicology and Chemistry (SETAC) from which he received the Founder's Award, which is the highest global award given by SETAC and is now a SETAC Fellow.
 In 1987, Giesy was awarded a Fulbright Fellowship to lecture and conduct research at Bayreuth University in West Germany.
-Following this, he received the 1990 CIBA-GEIGY Agricultural Recognition Award for "lifelong contributions to the science of environmental toxicology and continuing excellence in research and teaching."
+Following this, he received the 1990 CIBA-GEIGY Agricultural Recognition Award for "lifelong contributions to the science of environmental toxicology and continuing excellence in research and teaching".

 At the turn of the century, Giesy and Kurunthachalam Kannan were the first to report on "the global distribution of perfluorooctanesulfonate (PFOS), a fluorinated organic contaminant."
 Based on the findings of their 2000 study, Giesy and Kannan said that "PFOS were widely detected in wildlife throughout the world" and that "PFOS is widespread in the environment."
 They said that "PFOS can bioaccumulate to higher trophic levels of the food chain" and that the "concentrations of PFOS in wildlife are less than those required to cause adverse effects in laboratory animals."
 Giesy was also credited with being the first scientist to discover toxic per- and poly-fluoroalkyl [PFAS] chemicals in the environment.
+To date, Giesy has published 87 peer-reviewed papers on Per- and poly-fluorinated compounds.

 As a result of his research, Giesy was named an Einstein Professor, the highest honor bestowed to non-Chinese by the Chinese Academy of Science, and was appointed the Distinguished Honorary Professor at King Saud University as the top environmental toxicologist in the world.
 During his tenure at MSU, his discoveries included the cause of deformities and lethality in birds of the Great Lakes, photo-enhanced toxicity, and the presence of perfluorinated chemicals in the environment, an important new class of contaminants widely used in common commercial products.
+Currently, Giesy is studying the fates, distribution and hazards posed by liquid crystal monomers (LCMs) used in the production of flat-screen devices.
+The LCMs, which are now ubiquitous in the environment, including in the brains of cetaceans, have structures and properties that make them persistent organic pollutants (POPs).
+They are also predicted to be toxic, but so far little information is available on their potential to cause toxicity.